-Below is a list of 10 key points to help you make a smart laser purchase.
+Below is a list of 10 key points to help you make a smarter laser purchase.

 1. Average Power

-Average power is a measured in watts (W) and quantifies the photons laser light energy delivers per second.
-Too little average power and the number of photons required for effective results will fall short.
+Average power is measured in watts (W) and quantifies the photons laser light energy delivers per second.
+Too little average power and too few photons – results will fall short.
 Average power also helps determine treatment time.
 Lower average power generally means longer treatment time.
-Conversely, an average power that is too high, especially in continuous wave (CW) lasers, creates a thermal risk.
+Conversely, average power that is too high, especially in continuous wave (CW) lasers, creates a thermal risk.

 2. Pulse Power

 Measured in watts (W), pulse power (aka peak power) represents the maximum power of the laser.
-Pulse power must be considered in the context of whether it is a continuous or superpulsed wavelength.
+Pulse power has different clinical relevance according to whether the wavelength is a continuous or superpulsed wavelength.
 High pulse power of a superpulsed laser represents the potential to deliver energy deeply without thermal risk.
-Together with wavelength, pulse power drives tissue penetration.
-Consider the type and depth of tissues that will be treated when determining the average and pulse powers required for your practice.
+The combination of wavelength and pulse power drive tissue penetration.
+Consider the type and depth of tissues to be treated when choosing average and pulse powers of a laser for your practice.

 3. Pulse Rates

 Pulsing is a way to manage the delivery of light energy and is measured in pulses per second or hertz (Hz).
-Continuous Wave (CW) laser emits with a pulse duration emissions at thousandths of a second.
-The result is heat buildup characteristic of CW wavelengths.
-Superpulsed laser is exponentially finer, with emissions at billionths of a second and virtually no heat accumulation.
-Research into pulse rates identifies it as a key factor in turning genes on for cellular regeneration and tissue repair.
-When the laser can safely and effectively reach the area to be treated, deliver the correct energy needed and generate a pulse rate greater than 30 kHz (the amount demonstrated to enhance tissue repair), physiological issues are resolved at the source.
+Continuous Wave (CW) laser emits with a pulse duration of thousandths of a second.
+The result is the heat buildup characteristic of CW wavelengths.
+Superpulsed laser is exponentially finer, with emissions at billionths of a second with virtually no heat accumulation.
+Research identifies pulse rates as a key factor in “turning on” genes for cellular regeneration and tissue repair.
+When the laser can safely and effectively reach the area to be treated, deliver the correct energy wavelength and generate a pulse rate greater than 30 kHz (demonstrated to enhance tissue repair), physiological issues are resolved at the source.

 Measured in nanometers (nm), which are billionths of a meter.
-Wavelength selection is determined by the type of tissue requiring repair.
+Wavelength selection is determined by the primary type of tissue (e.g., nerve, muscle or bone) to be repaired.
 The therapeutic range is 600-1100 nm.
 The most versatile lasers are configured with a combination of superpulsed and continuous wave wavelengths.
-A common tactic in the deceptive marketing of therapeutic is “patented wavelengths”.
-Don’t be confused.
-Wavelengths are organic characteristics of light frequencies.
+Beware the deceptive marketing of “patented wavelengths”.
+Wavelengths are organic characteristics of light frequencies and cannot be patented.

 5. Tissue Depth

-This is important to treatment success because the type of tissues, whether they are predominantly skin, muscle, bone, nerve or cartilage, respond differently to different wavelengths.
-Any laser wavelength in the 600-1100 nm therapeutic range will benefit most tissues, but wavelengths tend to be differentially absorbed by three tissue types:
+The type of tissue, whether predominantly skin, muscle, bone, nerve or cartilage, responds differently to different wavelengths.
+Any laser wavelength in the 600-1100 nm therapeutic range will benefit most tissues, but specific wavelengths tend to be preferentially absorbed by three tissue types:

 • vascular tissue